brianglass/anastasis/files/sun8m.md

 Ode 6.
 Irmos.

-Have mercy on me Saviour, for my iniquities are many; and bring me up, I beg, from the deep of evilsÂ—for to you have I criedÂ—and hear me, O God of my salvation.
+Have mercy on me Saviour, for my iniquities are many; and bring me up, I beg, from the deep of evils—for to you have I cried—and hear me, O God of my salvation.

 ****